seanhess/hyperbole/docs/effects-custom.md

     #EMBED Example.Effects.Todos data Todos

 To use it we need a `run` function which converts the abstract operations into a specific implementation.
-We could implement the Todos `Effect` using `Hyperbole` `Session`s.
+For example, we might implement the Todos `Effect` using `Hyperbole` `Session`s.

 [[/examples/todos]]

     #EMBED Example.Todos.Todo main

-Alternatively, we could implement the effect using a database instead.
+Alternatively, we could implement the effect using a database.

 [[/examples/todosdb]]